-On January 12, Herbert White Jr., former secretary-treasurer of United Steelworkers Local 8936, was charged in U.S. District Court for the District of Delaware with embezzlement of $24,287 in funds from the Wilmington-based union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 15, Marianne Rodacy, former financial secretary for United Steelworkers Local 10-53-G, pleaded guilty in U.S. District Court for the District of Pennsylvania to embezzling $13,109 in funds from the Charleroi union.
+She had been indicted in September.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On January 5, Edward Mason, former president of American Federation of Government Employees Local 2274, was sentenced in U.S. District Court for the Eastern District of Michigan to two years of probation and ordered to pay $21,077 in restitution and a $25 special assessment for making false statements in the financial records of the Saginaw union.
-He had pleaded guilty in September.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+On December 12, Michael Evans, ex-president of American Federation of Government Employees Local 1699, was sentenced in U.S. District Court for the Middle District of Pennsylvania to two years of probation and 50 hours of community service for conspiracy to commit bank fraud against the Wilkes-Barre union.
+He also was ordered to pay $65,775 in restitution and a $100 special assessment.
+Evans had pleaded guilty in September after being charged in July.
+One day later, on December 13, former union treasurer William Uggiano was sentenced to two years of probation plus 50 hours of community service, and ordered to pay $7,350 in restitution and a $100 special assessment, for the same offense.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡